A Tutorial on 5G Positioning: Simulation Experiments

 \subsection{Simulation environment}

-The \ac{RT} tool provided by Matlab$^{\circledR}$~\cite{MATLAB} is here used to perform the \ac{5G} positioning simulations.
-This tool allows to faithfully model the \ac{PRS} and \ac{SRS} signals according to \ac{3GPP} Rel-16 and propagate them over a \ac{3D} environment accounting for the presence of buildings and associated multipath effects.
+The \ac{RT} tool provided by Matlab$^{\circledR}$~\cite{MATLAB} is used to perform the \ac{5G} positioning simulations.
+It allows to faithfully model the \ac{PRS} and \ac{SRS} signals according to \ac{3GPP} Rel-16 and propagate them over a \ac{3D} environment accounting for the presence of buildings and associated multipath effects.
 The propagation model can be designed with an arbitrary number of reflections, depending on the context.
 The \ac{3D} environment is modeled with the \textit{Site Viewer} feature, which, combined with \ac{RT}, allows to recreate realistic scenarios for performance analyses.
-An example of a simulation environment in Matlab$^{\circledR}$ is shown in Fig.~\ref{fig:raytracer}, where three \acp{BS} (blue markers) are deployed around the Leonardo campus of Politecnico di Milano, Piazza Leonardo da Vinci, Milan, Italy, and one \ac{UE} (green marker) is placed in the middle of the courtyard.
-The drawn rays represent the signal propagation paths computed by the \ac{RT} for each \ac{BS}, colored according to the path loss value and showing Both LOS and NLOS conditions.
+An example of a simulation environment in Matlab$^{\circledR}$ is shown in Fig.~\ref{fig:raytracer}, where a \ac{UE} (green marker) is placed in the middle of a courtyard and it is surrounded by three \acp{BS} (blue markers).
+The drawn rays represent the signal propagation paths computed by the \ac{RT} for each \ac{BS}, colored according to the path loss value and showing both LOS and NLOS conditions.

-We perform \ac{5G} positioning simulations in both outdoor and indoor environments, with either static or dynamic \ac{UE} conditions.
-We consider, in particular, an outdoor urban area around the Politecnico di Milano Leonardo campus, representative of a urban mobility use-case, and an indoor environment within the Politecnico di Milano Bovisa Durando campus, representative of an industrial use case, inside the MADE Competence Center, a laboratory facility on Industry 4.0 that simulates a digital factory and hosts a wide range of industrial machinery.
+We perform \ac{5G} positioning simulations in both outdoor (Fig.~\ref{fig:outdoor_scenario}) and indoor (Fig.~\ref{fig:indoor_scenarios}) environments, with static and dynamic \ac{UE} conditions.
+In particular, we consider an outdoor urban area around the Politecnico di Milano \textit{Leonardo campus} (see the satellite view in Fig.~\ref{Fig_outdoor_screenshot}), representative of an urban mobility use case, and an indoor environment within the Politecnico di Milano \textit{Bovisa Durando campus} , representative of an industrial use case (see the photo in Fig.~\ref{fig:made_adv}), inside the MADE Competence Center, a laboratory facility on Industry 4.0 that simulates a digital factory and hosts a wide range of industrial machinery.
 For the former, \textit{OpenStreetMap} files containing the geographical information about buildings have been imported in Matlab$^{\circledR}$; for the latter, we imported a \ac{3D} lidar scanning of the MADE Competence Center.
-The considered outdoor and indoor environments are illustrated in Figs.~\ref{fig:outdoor_scenario} and \ref{fig:indoor_scenarios}, respectively.